eastlondoner/bottle/scorpio/README.md

 You'll need Node.JS installed (we use it for the build scripts, and will use it for the server parts as well).
 You can get it here: http://nodejs.org/ or install with Homebrew (`brew install nodejs`)

+You will also need the latest version of npm.
+An old version of npm usually comes bundled with node and can be used to bootstrap to the latest version.

+    npm install -g npm

+Then remove the old version of npm by finding the (old) npm folder and deleting it.

 To install the build script requirements run from the project directory:

     npm install